Israel cuts off Gaza aid to pressure Hamas to accept new ceasefire proposal

 But the first phase was marred by repeated disputes, with each side accusing the other of violations.

 Israeli strikes have killed dozens of Palestinians who the military said had approached its forces or entered areas in violation of the truce.
 Israel carried out an airstrike on Palestinians who it said were planting an explosive device in northern Gaza near the border on Sunday.
-Gaza's Health Ministry said two men were killed.
+Gaza's Health Ministry said two men were killed in the strike and that Israeli fire killed two other people elsewhere.

 Hamas paraded the captives — some of whom were emaciated — before crowds in public spectacles that Israel and the United Nations said were cruel and degrading.